TitanPlayz100/pseudohuman/README.md

 - [ ] add anon accounts

 # Changelog
+## 6/1
+- fixed being able to navigate to pages you are not meant to go to
+- fixed question not being displayed properly

 ## 4/1
-- change login again to be run on nextjs servers instead of websockets
+- changed login again to be run on nextjs servers instead of websockets
+- changed the storage of users and passwords to be in a database instead of a file
+    - database is hosted in vercel, which is also where the app is deployed

 ## 3/1
 - finish gameplay loop